Find out what you need to do and how to apply to operate a customs warehouse when importing to the UK.

 - prove you have a business need for the warehouse

-- be able or prepared to make declarations using CHIEF or employ an agent who is
+- be able or prepared to make declarations or employ an agent who is

 - be able to keep stock records and run the warehouse to health and safety standards

-- provide a guarantee for Customs Duty and VAT unless you are an Authorised Economic Operator (AEO) or can meet AEO conditions
+- provide a guarantee if needed for Customs Duty and VAT unless you’re an Authorised Economic Operator (AEO) or can meet AEO conditions

 Before you apply